tearflake/symp-intro/docs/philosophy.md

 That we can build software that is *explorable by reason*, not hidden by syntax.

 > Symp is not a better Lisp.
-> It is what Lisp would have been if mathematics had won the hardware race.
+> It is what Lisp would have been if symbols had won the hardware race.

 ---